linea-analytics/linea-analytics-website-prod/articles/optim-and-synergy/article.md

 ***A chart that shows how a media response curve changes when taking into account an improvement in external factors.
 Add in a current vs. “new” budget recommendation based on each.***

 That is exactly what we allow teams to run in the Linea Scenario Tool.
-Whether you have already run your MMM, use an open source tool or [if Linea run your MMM](https://linea-analytics.com/full-service-mmm) then this is exactly the type of future facing scenarios that allow you to confidently take action from measurement.
+Whether you have already run your MMM, use an open source tool or [if Linea runs your MMM](https://linea-analytics.com/full-service-mmm) then this is exactly the type of future facing scenarios that allow you to confidently take action from measurement.

 **Try the Linea Scenario now with a 7 day free trial.**